spoon-l4d2/Nextmod/README.md

 * You now get **20** extra bonus for killing the Witch.
 (To discourage rushing past it)
 #### Small Fixes
 * Ready Up footers will no longer stack (such as boss percents when chagned)
+* Removed throwables from spawning on some custom maps.
 ### Map Changes
 > Maps are the same as ZoneMod 1.9.4 besides the mentioned changes.
 ---